tuanchris/dune-weaver-website/public/videos/hero/README.md

 - **File Size**: Keep under 10MB per video for faster loading
 - **Compression**: Use moderate compression to balance quality and file size

-**Note**: The component automatically detects video format (.mov or .mp4) and sets the appropriate MIME type.
+**Note**: The component automatically detects video format (.mp4 or .mp4) and sets the appropriate MIME type.

 ## Adding/Removing Videos